-There are many historical factors that impact the participation of Native parents in the schooling of their children.
-Because more than 75% of Native students attend public schools, these factors are important to know and consider.
+This document will describe some of the historical factors impacting the participation of Native parents in the schooling of their children.
+These factors do not just impact Special Educators, but all educators working with Native students whether they reside in reservation communities, or those living off reservations (over seventy-five percent) in public schools.
 Many times attitudes of parents are rooted in their own experiences with schools.
 If parents have had negative experiences themselves, they may consciously, or even unconsciously transmit their negative feelings to their children.
-American Indian and Alaska Native (AI/AN) education clearly abounds with justification for parental fear, caution, and open hostility towards schools and educators.
+Clearly American Indian and Alaska Native (AIAN) education abounds with justification for parental fear, caution, and open hostility towards schools and educators.